 To make the most of this dramatic landscape, leave the car in the car park and walk a few kilometers to the summit.
 The 360-degree views are breathtaking.
 If the weather is good and you are feeling brave, you can continue on along ‘One Man’s Path’, an exhilarating trek that will test your nerves.
 It’s a path along the ridge of the Slieve League with a sheer drop on both sides – certainly not for the faint-hearted!
 The recommendation is to only attempt this path in fair weather.

 The weather here rules – you may get literally blown away.
 It was extremely windy when I was there, so I had to skip the ‘One Man’s Path’ walk.
 But I was still able to walk up to the summit without taking unnecessary risks.
-The key to dealing with the challenges that the weather throws at you in Ireland is to check the forecast ahead and to be prepared with boots, rain gear and maps.
+The key to dealing with the challenges that the weather throws at you in Ireland is to check the forecast ahead and to be prepared with maps, boots and rain gear.
+Here’s a waterproof jackets guide to get you started.

 Step back in time at the Glencolmcille Folk Village